Beauty on the Danube

 Without minding the size, the old city is truly worth the trip itself.
-Recently revamped with most of the houses around the historic old town restored and beautifully painted, and many sculptures embellishing the streets, some of them as original as I have not seen before elsewhere as you can see down below in the photo album.
+Recently revamped and gentrified with most of the houses around the historic old town restored and beautifully painted and many sculptures embellishing the streets, some of them as original as I have not seen before elsewhere as you can see down below in the photo album.
 Really charming Central European city with an enormous potential.
 And comparing the 6 years in between both visits, I felt very lucky to have come in 2009 when there were still not that many tourists and everything was somehow, more unique and traditional.

 Finding your way along the city is as easy as walking the main street in the old town and some parallel ones, and the one leading to the top of the castle.
 There is not really much more out there from the historic centre, therefore great for visiting everything without the need of any public transportation to get anywhere.

 Bratislava is really a lucky capital city in terms of location.
 You have access to other great capital cities in very short travelling time as is Vienna, Prague or Budapest to name the neighboring ones, and that’s the main reason why the city is always included in any Central European tour, or combined with any other city.
 Vienna and Bratislava are really brother/sister cities separated only 80 kilometres.